fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 The Node Operator is a critical system actor that is incentivized to manage one or many nodes.
 Ultimately making the Fleek Network what is about, a decentralized orchestration layer and infrastructure.

 Any individual who's interested in learning can become a Node Operator by reading the documentation, or content made available by the Network Core team and Community.

+## Multi-Service support

+The Fleek Network provides a base layer as the foundation of many Services.

+The Core is simple, handling Proof-of-delivery and other Client-Node exchanges, such as user balance and rewards.

+Design to allow anyone to create and deploy a custom Service to the Network, without having to get permission.
+The protocol slashing mechanisms help deter malicious behavior and penalize dishonest participants while allowing the service, a modular unit, to operate at maximum availability and performance.

+Within a diverse ecosystem where Node Operators are free to choose which Services to run, e.g. an operator might find popular services more appealing economically.
+Thus, the network is nonhomogenous, made up of different types of resource servers, requirements and services.

+## Modular architecture